European Biofuels Technology Platform (EBTP) - an Overview

 See the legislation section of this website for further detail.

+A final decision on proposed revisions to the Fuel Quality Directive and Renewable Energy Directive continues to be delayed.
 On 12 December 2013 the European Council failed to reach an agreement on a compromise proposal put forward by the Lithuanian Presidency, based on a 7% cap on conventional biofuels.
-It is now unlikely that any final decision will be possible before the European Parliamentary elections in May 2014, which may delay any final decision on the proposal until the end of 2014.
+This meant no decision was possible before the European Parliamentary elections in May 2014, and is now unlikely to be made before the end of 2014.

 On 11 September 2013 a narrow majority of MEPs voted that "first generation" biofuels should not exceed 6% of the final energy consumption in transport by 2020, as opposed to the current 10% target in existing legislation, while advanced biofuels should represent at least 2.5% of energy consumption in transport by 2020.
 The MEP vote also endorsed double-counting of biofuels produced from UCO or animal wastes and a minimum 7.5% limit of ethanol in gasoline.
 Finally, they decided to include an iLUC factor in the Fuel Quality Directive methodology as of 2020.
 Rapporteur, Ms Lepage, was two votes short of receiving a mandate to negotiate with member states, who then failed to reach a common position of their own in December 2013 (as described above).